Reduction of $\tau$-tilting modules and torsion pairs: Introduction

 These results enhance our understanding of the relationship between silting objects, cluster-tilting objects and support $\tau$-tilting modules.
 We refer the reader to \cite{brustle_ordered_2013} for an in-depth survey of the relations between these objects and several other important concepts in representation theory.

 Finally, let us fix our conventions and notations, which we kindly ask the reader to keep in mind for the remainder of this article.

 \begin{conventions} In what follows, $A$ always denotes a (fixed) finite dimensional algebra over a field $k$.
 We denote by $\mod A$ the category of finite dimensional right $A$-modules.
 Whenever we consider a subcategory of $\mod A$ we assume that it is full and closed under isomorphisms.
 If $M$ is an $A$-module, we denote by $\Fac M$ the subcategory of $\mod A$ which consists of all factor modules of direct sums of copies of $M$; the subcategory $\Sub M$ is defined dually.
 Given morphisms $f:X\to Y$ and $g:Y\to Z$ in some category $\C$, we denote their composition by $g\circ f = gf$.
 Given a subcategory $\X$ of an additive category $\C$, we denote by $\lperp{\X}$ the subcategory of $\C$ whose objects are all objects $M$ in $\C$ such that $\Hom_\C(M,\X)=0$; the category $\X^\perp$ is defined dually.
 Also, we denote by $[\X]$ the ideal of $\C$ of morphisms which factor through $\X$.
 For an object $X$ of $\C$, we denote by $\add X$ the smallest additive subcategory of $\C$ containing $X$ and closed under isomorphisms.
 If $\X=\add X$ for some object $X$ in $\C$ we write $\lperp{X}$ instead of $\lperp{\X}$ and so on.
-If $\C$ is a $k$-linear category we denote by $D$ the usual $k$-duality $\Hom_k(-,k)$.
-All the categories that we consider are assumed to be skeletally small. \end{conventions}
+If $\C$ is a $k$-linear category we denote by $D$ the usual $k$-duality $\Hom_k(-,k)$. \end{conventions}